vercel/commerce/README.md

 npx create-medusa-app@nextjs-commerce
 ```

-This will create a new main folder with two subfolders for Medusa and Next.js Commerce rexpectively.
+This will create a new main folder with two subfolders for Medusa and Next.js Commerce respectively.

 2\.
 Create a Postgres database named `vercel-commerce` and make sure the Postgres server is running locally.